 1991: Midway through his third season with the Kings, Gretzky celebrates his 30th birthday by scoring three goals for his 48th NHL hat trick and has two assists in a 5-4 victory against the Vancouver Canucks.
 He reaches the 30-goal mark for the 12th consecutive season.

 1966: Gordie Howe becomes the first player to appear in 1,300 NHL games.
-He has an assist in the Detroit Red Wings' 4-3 loss to the New York Rangers at Madison Square Garden.
+He has an assist in the Detroit Red Wings' 4-3 loss to the Rangers at Madison Square Garden.
 That same day, Gretzky turns 5.

 1975: Guy Lafleur scores four goals in a game for the only time in his NHL career.
 He gets one each in the first two periods, then scores twice in the third period of the Montreal Canadiens' 7-2 victory against the Penguins at the Forum.
 Bob Gainey finishes with four assists, including three on goals scored by Lafleur.